neyoyoyminoy/PalletPortal/README.md

 - **Team Pallet Portal** — Electrical, Mechanical, and Software Support

 ## License
-This project is for academic and research purposes under UTSA Senior Design — 2025.
+This project is for academic and research purposes under UTSA Senior Design Fall 2025.
 All code and designs are open for non-commercial educational use.